bootladder/blog/jekyll/_posts/2018-04-07-backup-and-restore-in-case-of-emergency.md

 ---
 layout: post
-title: Cell Phone - Backup and Restore in Case of Emergency
+title: Cell Phone - Backup and Restore My Contacts!
 ---
 I dropped my phone and it stopped working.
 After a short existential crisis, I went to the screen repair place the next day.
 It was replaced in an hour, fully functional.
 I got lucky that time.
 Eventually I won't be so lucky.
-_My contacts were not backed up.
-I need to be more careful._
+**My contacts were not backed up.
+I need to be more careful.**

-#Grabbing .vcf's off my phone.
+# Grabbing .vcf's off my phone.
-First, why the hell are we using this ridiculous format?
+* First, why the hell are we using this ridiculous format?
-Second, why is it so confusing to access the filesystem on my Android phone?
+* Second, why is it so confusing to access the filesystem on my Android phone?

 I plug my phone into my Ubuntu laptop's USB.
 Figuring out how to mount it was frustrating.
 But fortunately, Nautilus File Manager somehow knew how to mount it.